-Hold and Spin games now make up over 25% of all games in NSW Clubs so there is less game variety for the players.
+Hold and Spin games now make up over 28% of all games in NSW Clubs or more in many clubs, so there is less game variety for the players.
 Both hold and spin games, and games with dynamic paytables (where the players bet up and the jackpots increase), are skewed to players who can afford higher average bets.
 This leaves regular medium and small players running through their gaming dollars much quicker.
 These players (generally the lower two tiers in most clubs) still account for around 50% of the gaming turnover just because of their greater numbers.
 In many clubs these groups are where we are seeing a significant decline.

 These players often come in several times each week and spend in all areas of the club including gaming, but when their enjoyment levels drop because they lose money too quickly, they come less often, negatively impacting all revenue streams.